digital-asset/daml/docs/source/app-dev/grpc/index.rst

 This example subscribes to transactions for a single party, as different parties typically live on different participant nodes.
 However, if you have multiple parties registered on the same node, or are running an application against the Sandbox, you can subscribe to transactions for multiple parties in a single subscription by putting multiple entries into the ``filters_by_party`` field of the ``TransactionFilter`` message.
 Subscribing to transactions for an unknown party will result in an error.

-Daml types and protobuf
+Daml Types and Protobuf
 ***********************

 For information on how Daml types and contracts are represented by the Ledger API as protobuf messages, see :doc:`/app-dev/grpc/daml-to-ledger-api`.

-Error handling
+Error Handling
 **************

 The Ledger API generally uses the gRPC standard status codes for signaling response failures to client applications.